legendaryjerry/Roku-Remote/README.md

 ## Tasks
 * Use API text search functionality (would be great on mobile w/ Swype).
-* Move the css to a separate file
+* Move the css, html, and js/jq to a separate file
 * Make pretty

 ## Changelog